paradime-io/social-media-data-modeling-challenge/README.md

 consistency and iconic melody, it definitely deserves its spot
 2. **Unparalleled continuity** - Monkeys Spinning Monkeys may have stolen the show, but Surrender by Natalie Taylor (teal; chart 1) never dipped below any top 100 spot for a span of 13 consecutive months!
 3. **Impressive dominance & resurgence** - Kina’s Can We Kiss Forever? (green; chart 2) captured four top 10 spots in a 5-month span, then came back to claim a top 20 and top 50 spot in back-to-back months.
-4. **Slipping into first is not an accident** - In terms of being used in viral content, there’s none that can top Kevin MacLeod’s Monkeys Spinning Monkeys (blue; chart 2).
+4. **Slipping into first is not an accident** - In terms of viral spread, there’s none that can top Kevin MacLeod’s Monkeys Spinning Monkeys (blue; chart 2).
 Five top 10 appearances, three top spot titles - two in back-to-back months - and the reasons behind its massive performance score based on viral video count.
-5. **Spongebob** - In case you were wondering how the Spongebob rankings looked, it’s the purple line in chart 1.
+5. **Spongebob** - In case you were wondering how the Spongebob audio rankings looked, it’s the purple line in chart 1.

 ***